Psycoy/MixEval-X/README.md

         gemini_1_5_flash
 ```

 > The MMG results in [Leaderboard](https://mixeval-x.github.io/#leaderboard) were graded with Amazon Mechanical Turk workers.
-Though Text2Image also supports model parsing (See Section 4.2 of the paper).
+Text2Image also supports model parsing (See Section 4.2 of the paper).
 However, the Text2Video and Text2Audio lack capable model judges, and thus their grading are not implemented. **You should hire human evaluators to grade these two subsets.**

 # Why to Use MixEval-X Benchmarks?